randaller/llama-chat/README.md

 Modify hf-training-example.py, also feel free to use more or less lines of SD prompts examples in csv file:

-You may also prepare your own dataset, for example, with Positive and Negative and even Sampler etc lines interleaving in csv.

 ```
 MODEL = 'decapoda-research/llama-7b-hf'
 DATA_FILE_PATH = 'datasets/stable_diffusion_prompts.csv'
 OUTPUT_DIR = './trained'
 ```

+*Note: You may also prepare your own dataset, for example, with Positive: and Negative: and even Sampler etc lines interleaving in csv.*

 Then run the training, then after a long-long time, use something like this as prompt for LLaMA to generate SD prompts: